danadria/danadria.github.io/_pages/about.md

 Hi! 👋
 ======

-My name is Daniel Anadria and I am pursuing a doctoral degree in clinical data science at Utrecht University.
+My name is Daniel Anadria and I am pursuing a doctoral degree in clinical natural language processing (NLP) at Utrecht University.

-I have a background in methodology and statistics, applied data science, natural language processing (NLP), and research psychology.
+I have a background in text mining, applied data science, methodology and statistics, and research psychology.

 My research explores ways to ensure that automated decision-making systems in healthcare uphold public values such as fairness and transparency.
 In particular, I focus on bias detection and mitigation in the context of NLP algorithms deployed in healthcare.
 My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.